OpenTTD/bananas-frontend-cli/README.md

 ## Development

-This API is written in Python 3.8 with aiohttp, and makes strong use of asyncio.
+This CLI tool is written in Python 3.8 with aiohttp, and makes strong use of asyncio.

 ## Usage